samdark/yii2-cookbook/book/enable-pretty-urls.md

     ],
 ```

-As a result your URL will looks like `http://webproject.ru/about`.
+As a result your URL will look like `http://webproject.ru/about`.